LOCATION: MANAS BIOSPHERE RESERVE, Assam, INDIA

 The Forum NGOs worked with village groups under the Joint Forest Management system that began in 1998 in Assam or in forming informal forest protection groups.
 Each village has been replanting, maintaining and protecting forest adjacent to their village both for the wildlife and for their own future use and benefit.
 Tree seedlings are grown in village nurseries and then replanted.

 Villagers are actively protecting their forests by keeping encroaching woodcutters out and even placing signs declaring village ownership.
 They also contact the Assam Forest Department to stop the encroachers.
-In the larger Reserve Forests in the Manas Biosphere Reserve a similar approach is being taken but because of the larger forested areas, protection is more difficult.
-Thus within the Manas Biosphere Reserve a recent dynamic program was begun.
+In the larger Reserve Forests in the Manas Biosphere Reserve a similar approach is being taken but, because of the larger forested areas, protection is more difficult.

 As the village groups have become more empowered through both SHGs and forest management committees they have become more sophisticated in forest protection.
 We are encouraging the village groups to work together and eventually hope to bring groups together into federations that can think and act in terms of regional forest protection.